edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0002-Array-Datatypes.md

 ### Device Service considerations

 The API used for interfacing between device SDKs and devices service implementations contains a local representation of reading values.
 This will need to be updated in line with the changes outlined here.
 For C, this will involve an extension of the existing union type.
 For Go, additional fields may be added to the `CommandValue` structure.

+Processing of numeric data in the device service, ie `offset`, `scale` etc will not be applied to the values in an array.